canonical/data-science-stack/docs/tutorial/getting-started.rst

 .. note::

    The initialisation might take a few minutes to complete.
-   While the process completes, you will see the following message:
+   While the process is in progress, you will see the following message:
    ``[INFO] Waiting for deployment my-tensorflow-notebook in namespace dss to be ready...``

 Launch a Notebook